OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.BAK.md

 ## Actions

 Anytime a character is challenged, attempts something new, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.
-Next, the player rolls the appropriate dice, compares it against the difficulty, and calculates its performance.
+Next, the player rolls the appropriate dice, compares it against the opposition, and calculates its effectiveness.
 All other actions are considered routine or freebies and require no action check.

 Standard actions include attacking, defending, maneuvering, spellcasting, and using `abilities, skills, and devices`; these are the most common actions a character will perform.

 ### Non-Standard Actions

-***Bonus.*** Momentum and extra actions gained under special circumstances.
+***Bonus.*** Extra action checks gained for reasons of momentum or special circumstances.

 <!--Add examples here -->